abdfaizaan/RTIAD-Workshop/Lab-2.md

     ![A screenshot of a computer](./media/image13.png)

->**Note**: The Event Source connection stream may fail with a session timeout error, but you should still see the Event Source listed as created.
+>**Note**: The Event Source connection stream may fail with a session timeout error, but you should still see the Event Source listed as created once you refresh .

 12. In this overview screen, Verify the contents look correct and click **Create source**.